Azure-Samples/azure-mfa-nps-extension-health-check/README.md

 ## How the results will be displayed when output to HTML (option 2)

-In PowerShell console it will only display the tests name, then it will convert the result to HTML file located at `C:\AzureMFAReport.html`.
+In PowerShell console it will only display the test name, then it will convert the result to HTML file located at `C:\AzureMFAReport.html`.

 Example console output: